RAK3172 WisDuo LPWAN Module Low Level Development Reference

 (for v1.3.0).

-- To activate and connect your device via OTAA, you need to get the following parameters: DEVEUI, APPEUI, and APPKEY.
+- To activate and connect your device via OTAA, you need to obtain the following parameters: DEVEUI, APPEUI, and APPKEY.

-Once you successfully register your device to TTN V3, you should see those parameters, as shown in Figure 47.
+Once you successfully register your device with TTN V3, you should see these parameters, as shown in Figure 47.

 - With the device registered to TTN V3, you should edit the